vypxl/tx8/spec/spec.md

 | print     | Prints the zero-terminated string located at the memory address specified by the topmost value on the stack                                  |
 | println   | Prints the zero-terminated string located at the memory address specified by the topmost value on the stack, followed by a newline character |

-The table now includes the missing functions and their corresponding descriptions.
+Strings in memory work like they do in C on reasonable architectures.
+The memory address points to the first character, address+1 to the second, and so on.

 "Print" can mean just printing to stdout, but a more sophisticated runtime might define it otherwise.